The Medieval Detour: A 10-Day Ireland Itinerary That Includes Cahir Castle

 Days 3-4: Kilkenny and Cahir Castle—Medieval Ireland Rises From the History Books

 The journey from Dublin to medieval Kilkenny takes 90 minutes by bus ($15-25), during which Americans will marvel at how Irish drivers treat narrow country roads as suggested race tracks.
-Check into accommodations near the Medieval Mile—Butler House offers historic charm at $140-180 per night, while Pembroke Hotel provides modern convenience at similar rates, both placing you within walking distance of Kilkenny Castle and the underappreciated Medieval Mile Museum.
+Check into accommodations near the Medieval Mile—Butler House offers historic charm at $140-180 per night, while Pembroke Hotel provides modern convenience at similar rates, both placing you within walking distance of Kilkenny Castle and the underappreciated Medieval Mile Museum, among the many compelling things to do in Kilkenny for history enthusiasts.

 Day four marks the centerpiece of any Ireland itinerary that includes Cahir Castle, a 45-minute drive from Kilkenny.
 Arrive by 10:30 am to explore before tour groups (which, like medieval armies, tend to arrive around noon).
 Adult admission costs a reasonable $8, with the castle open 9:30 am-5:30 pm March through October and shorter hours in winter.
 The guided tour reveals how castle design evolved from “how do we keep people from killing us” to “how do we live comfortably while still conveying we could kill them if necessary”—the medieval equivalent of suburban homes with security systems.